SchubertLab/benchmark_TCRprediction/README.md

 # Benchmarking T cell receptor - Epitope Predictors with ePytope
-This repository contains the code to recreate the study "todo" by Drost et al.
+This repository contains the code to recreate the study "Benchmarking of T-Cell Receptor-Epitope Predictors with ePytope-TCR" by Drost et al.

 ## Install
 Stand-alone Benchmark-Suite:
 ```
-pip install tcr-benchmark
+pip install -e .
 ```

 Benchmark-Suite with ePytope:

 Note: you will need to install the individual predictors, separately.
 You may consult the dockerfile in `./docker/Dockerfile`
 ```
-pip install tcr-benchmark[epytope]
+pip install -e .[epytope]
 ```

 Reproducibility:
 To reproduce the environment of the paper.
 To reproduce the specific environment of the predictors, we advise to use the dockerfile in `./docker/Dockerfile`
 ```
-pip install tcr-benchmark[epytope]
+pip install -e .[epytope]
 ```

 ## Reproduce Benchmark